Table of Contents[Hide][Show]

 How To Exit iPod Diagnostic Mode

-You will need to restart your iPod again to exit the Diagnostic Mode.
+After you finish running your iPod diagnostics, you will need to restart your iPod again to exit Diagnostic Mode.
 Here’s a tutorial on how to reset your iPod if you need it.

 What If Your iPod Fails The Diagnostic Tests?

 Oh, no. If your iPod failed any of these diagnostic tests, then you probably have a hardware issue.
 Unfortunately, there’s no easy fix.
 Sites like iFixit will have tools and parts if you want to try to fit it yourself.
 Otherwise, you will need to get your iPod into the hands of a qualified repair person.
 Bad Apple Repair and RapidRepair are a couple of good options.
 Tell them that we sent you and ask for a discount.
 Good luck!